Tag Archives: BusinessBackup

 To effectively combat the ransomware that has infiltrated your systems, it is crucial to determine the precise date of infection by examining file dates, messages, and any other pertinent information.
 Keep in mind that the ransomware may have been dormant within your system before becoming active and initiating significant alterations.
 By identifying and studying the specific characteristics of the ransomware that targeted your systems, you can gain valuable insights into its functionality, enabling you to devise the most effective strategy for restoring your systems to their optimal state.

 Select a backup or backups that were made prior to the date of the initial ransomware infection.
 If you’ve been following a sound backup strategy, you should have copies of all your documents, media, and important files right up to the time of the infection.
 With both local and off-site backups, you should be able to use backup copies that you know weren’t connected to your network after the time of attack, and hence, protected from infection.
-Backup drives that were completely disconnected should be safe, as are files stored in the cloud, especially if you use Object Lock to make them immutable.
+However, it is recommended to use a secure quarantine environment for testing before bringing production systems back online to ensure there is no dormant ransomware present in the data before restoring to production systems.

 Object Lock functionality for backups allows you to store objects using a write once, read many (WORM) model, meaning that after it’s written, data cannot be modified.
 Using Object Lock, no one can encrypt, tamper with, or delete your protected data for a specified period of time, creating a solid line of defense against ransomware attacks.

 Object Lock creates a virtual air gap for your data.
-The term air gap comes from the world of LTO tape.
+The term “air gap” comes from the world of LTO tape.
 When backups are written to tape, the tapes are then physically removed from the network, creating a literal gap of air between backups and production systems.
-In the event of a ransomware attack, you can just pull the tapes from the previous day to restore systems.
+In the event of a ransomware attack, you could just pull the tapes from the previous day to restore systems.
 Object Lock does the same thing, but it all happens in the cloud.
 Instead of physically isolating data, Object Lock virtually isolates the data.

 Object Lock is valuable in a few different use cases: